-- Tape (Backup to NetVault Backup Media)
+- NetVault Backup Media Manager

 - Disk (Backup to FRA)

-- Both Tape and Disk (Backup to FRA then Backup FRA to NetVault Backup Media)
+- Both NetVault Backup Media Manager and Disk (Backup to FRA then Backup FRA to NetVault Backup Media)

 The plug-in provides you with the option during the restore process to define the Restore Source or location that RMAN should use as the source for the restore.
 This option lets you speed up restores by ensuring that RMAN restores from the FRA or from the NetVault Backup media.
 With this option, you can: